meteorhacks/meteorhacks.github.io/_posts/2013-07-23-making-meteor-25x-faster-with-smart-collections.md

 But with Smart Collections,

-* Write operations are pretty cheap, since it doesn't even look for the db for the document (and its safe)
+* Insert operations are pretty cheap, since it doesn't even look for the db for the document (and its safe)
 * This test app does not have an update operation.
 But if exists, it needs to get the data from the DB
 * But only the changed document will be taken with `_id`